What is the gastric balloon (stomach balloon) operation?

 As a part of the stomach will be filled and in a sense blocked with the gastric balloon method, patients begin to lose weight rapidly.
 Thanks to this method, patients lose an average of 20-25 kilos in a short time.
 However, the continuation of the causes of obesity may cause the effects of the method to pass in a short time.

 With the help of the balloon placed in the stomach of the patient, the gastric balloon method provides more comfortable and more effective weight loss for individuals who cannot maintain a regular eating and drinking order in their daily life and who have problems with physical activity.
-In addition, the gastric balloon method is an effective and advantageous method for individuals who have limited physical activity or have difficulty in physical activity in the fight against obesity.
+In addition, the gastric balloon method is an effective and advantageous method for individuals who have a limited physical activity or have difficulty in physical activity in the fight against obesity.
 For individuals who have difficulty in controlling their food intake for weight control, the gastric balloon method provides a significant advantage to the patients until they acquire a healthy eating habit.